MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 ![image text](media/Promoted-Category.png)

 You assign a promoted action to a category by setting the **PromotedCategory** property of the action.
 By default, these category names correspond to the captions that are displayed for the category on the page in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
 You will typically want to change the captions, especially the Category4 through Category10 captions.
 See the table below for the default **PromotedCategory** values.
 To change the default captions, set the **PromotedActionCategories** property.
-You type the values of the **PromotedActionCategories** where each caption is sperated with a comma as shown below:
+You type the values of the **PromotedActionCategories** where each caption is separated with a comma as shown below:

 ```
 PromotedActionCategories = 'New_caption,Process_caption,report_caption,category4_caption,category5_caption,category6_caption,category7_caption,category8_caption,category9_caption,category10_caption';